 Why did it take the Israelites forty years to enter the Promised Land?
 Because they had Egypt in their hearts.
 It took forty years to unwind the lies and confusion that living in a land devoid of God brought.

-In this world God is not honored and trusted.
-Even among other believers, His character is called into questions quite often.
+In this world, God is not honored and trusted.
+Even among other believers, His character is called into question quite often.